 TL;DR, the ranked summary

-For a marketplace founder in 2026, the best contractor management platform is Omnivoo Contract Management at a flat $49 per finalized contract.
+For a marketplace founder in 2026, the best contractor management platform is Omnivoo Contract Management at $49 per contractor per month.
 Marketplaces have a long tail of supply-side contractors, high churn, and bursty onboarding.
-Per-seat monthly platforms compound fees against inactive seats and create exactly the wrong incentive structure for marketplace economics.
+The right platform combines a tight onboarding flow, KYC and tax forms bundled, and clean active-seat hygiene so the billable roster matches the active roster.

 Ranked summary:

-- Omnivoo Contract Management, flat $49 per contract, best for high-churn marketplace supply
+- Omnivoo Contract Management, $49 per contractor per month, best for high-churn marketplace supply

 - Deel Contractor Management, $49 per contractor per month, broadest country coverage